cgiffard/Behaviour-Assertion-Sheets/README.md

 Anybody who has ever used CSS can use Bas - the [syntax is easy and familiar.]
 (#sheet-syntax)

-**Warning: This is an alpha-ish release.
-There might be bugs.
-Sorry!**

 ## Installing

 This first implementation of Bas is built with [node.js](http://nodejs.org), so